tanujbhatia24/Orchestration/README.md

 - CloudWatch Dashboards: Optional for visualization.

 ---
-## ChatOps Integration
+## ChatOps Integration (SNS and SES)
 - SNS topics for deployment events
-- Lambda notifies Slack/MS Teams/Telegram via webhook [You can use lambda_SNS.py]
+- Lambda notifies Slack/MS Teams/Telegram via webhook [You can use lambda_notify.py]
-- SES configured for email alerts (e.g., failed backups)
+- SES configured for email alerts for deployment events

 ---
 ## Security Best Practices